 A: If you use the independent reporting service to report a concern or a breach of the Code, specially trained employees of the service provider will create a confidential report based on your telephone or on-line submission.
 You don't need to give your name and can remain anonymous if you prefer.
 You'll need to identify the country you are calling from and your location.
 Your submission is sent confidentially to Foresters Global Chief Legal Officer and Chief Compliance Officer and/or designated members of Foresters Board of Directors.
-The service provider will provide you a tracking number and PIN so that you can check for a status update or add additional information to your report.
+You will be asked to create a own unique password before submitting a report and will receive a report key; both of which you can use to check for a status update or provide additional information to your report.

 1 Foresters member benefits are non-contractual, subject to benefit specific eligibility requirements, definitions and limitations and may be changed or cancelled without notice or are no longer available.
-Foresters Financial, Foresters, Helping Is Who We Are, Foresters Care, Foresters Go and the Foresters Go logo are trade names and/or trademarks of The Independent Order of Foresters (a fraternal benesociety, 789 Don Mills Road, Toronto, ON, Canada M3C 1T9) and its subsidiaries.
-SS360 efit
+Foresters Financial, Foresters, Helping Is Who We Are, Foresters Care, Foresters Go and the Foresters Go logo are trade names and/or trademarks of The Independent Order of Foresters (a fraternal ben society, 789 Don Mills Road, Toronto, ON, Canada M3C 1T9) and its subsidiaries.
+SS364 efit